Home · Blog · Software

 5-year total cost£15,000

-Since 2016, the HSE Sentencing Guidelines have used a structured approach based on culpability, harm, and the offender's turnover.
-The key insight: there is no maximum fine.
-The guidelines are starting points, not caps.
+Since 2016, HSE Sentencing Guidelines have used a structured approach based on culpability, harm, and your organisation's turnover.
+The key point: there is no maximum fine.
+The table below shows starting points, not caps.
+The obligations that trigger enforcement are set out in the LOLER compliance guide.

 Company size (turnover)Low culpabilityHigh culpability

-Many large clients (especially in construction, utilities, and logistics) require LOLER compliance certification from contractors.
-A single HSE enforcement action can result in being removed from approved supplier lists — with knock-on revenue implications that persist for years.
+Many large clients in construction, utilities, and logistics require LOLER compliance certification from contractors.
+A single HSE enforcement action can result in removal from approved supplier lists, with revenue implications that persist for years.

-An HSE investigation takes management time to respond to.
-A prosecution takes years and diverts senior management from running the business.
-One realistic estimate for management time cost during an HSE prosecution: 200–400 hours over 18–24 months.
+An HSE investigation demands senior management attention.
+A prosecution takes years and diverts leadership from running the business.
+One realistic estimate for management time cost during an HSE prosecution is 200 to 400 hours over 18 to 24 months.

-Following an enforcement action, insurers will re-underwrite your policy at renewal.
-Premium increases of 30–100% are common after a LOLER-related incident or prosecution.
+Following an enforcement action, insurers re-underwrite at renewal.
+Premium increases of 30 to 100% are common after a LOLER-related incident or prosecution.
+In some cases, cover is withdrawn entirely, leaving the business to seek specialist markets at significantly higher cost.

 The maths